acmarpu/python-complete-notes/04_string_data_type.md

 ```
    s1 = "python is very easy and anyone can learn"
-   print(s1)                  # Output python is very easy and anyone can learn
+   print(s1)                                        # Output: python is very easy and anyone can learn
    s2 = s1.capitalize()
-   print(s2)                  # Output Python is very easy and anyone can learn
+   print(s2)                                        # Output: Python is very easy and anyone can learn

    s3 = "Python Is very Easy and Anyone can learn"
-   print(s3)                  # Output Python Is very Easy and Anyone can learn
+   print(s3)                                        # Output: Python Is very Easy and Anyone can learn
    s4 = s3.capitalize()
-   print(s4)                  # Output Python is very easy and anyone can learn
+   print(s4)                                        # Output: Python is very easy and anyone can learn

 ```